ThinkDataEd/student/docs/unit1/lesson15.md

 4. Go to the multimedia graphic at the following URL:<br>
     [http://www.nytimes.com/interactive/2009/07/31/business/20080801-metrics-graphic.html?_r=0](http://www.nytimes.com/interactive/2009/07/31/business/20080801-metrics-graphic.html?_r=0 "http://www.nytimes.com/interactive/2009/07/31/business/20080801-metrics-graphic.html?_r=0")
+    If the graphic doesn't appear, you need to download the latest version of flash player.
+This can be done by clicking on the link that says "here."
+See image below.

+    <iframe src="https://drive.google.com/file/d/1eWSPUjQApxit_LQs-nMTqPCJr7yXPC57/preview" width="640" height="480"></iframe>

 5. Spend some time exploring the interactive graphic. <strong style="color: red;"> Then answer the following questions: </strong>